 East Cherry Creek Drive South acts as a parallel corridor to East Cherry Creek Drive North, both running on either side of the creek and trail.
-This presents an opportunity to consolidating motorized travel to a single side of the creek and create a wider cross-section for the Cherry Creek Trail and meet future demand.
+This presents an opportunity to consolidating motorized travel to a single side of the creek and create a wider cross-section that is at or above standards for the Cherry Creek Trail and meet future demand.